-The Political Science Department provides opportunities for students to earn course credit while working as interns during the semester at government agencies or other establishments relevant to the field of political science while also earning academic credit that counts toward the major or minor.
-While students are encouraged to identify internship opportunities themselves, although the Department emails relevant internship announcements to political science majors whenever they are brought to our attention and works with alumni to identify opportunities.
+The Political Science Department supports for-credit internships, providing students the opportunity to gain valuable experience working as interns during the semester at government agencies, or other establishments relevant to the field of political science while also earning academic credit that counts toward the major or minor.
+While students are encouraged to identify internship opportunities themselves, the Department does email relevant internship announcements to political science majors whenever they are brought to our attention and works with alumni to identify opportunities.
 We are happy to work with you to find a good fit!

-Students enrolled in Pol Sci 489 have interned in a variety of places, including the offices of Senators Ron Johnson and Tammy Baldwin, the Mayor’s office for the City of Milwaukee, in offices for both of the major political parties, the County Executive’s Office for Milwaukee County, and the Milwaukee Bar Association.
+Students enrolled in POL SCI 489 have interned in a variety of places, including the offices of Senators Ron Johnson and Tammy Baldwin, the Mayor’s office for the City of Milwaukee, in offices for both of the major political parties, the County Executive’s Office for Milwaukee County, and the Milwaukee Justice Center, among many others.

 For further information about the Political Science Department’s internship program, please contact Professor Joel Rast.